bbc/flashheart/README.md

 ### Circuit breaker

 By default the client implements a circuit breaker using the [Levee](https://github.com/totherik/levee) library.
-It is configured to trip after 100 failures, trying to reset every 10 seconds.
+It is configured to trip after 100 failures and resets after 10 seconds.
 This can be configured using the `circuitBreakerMaxFailures` and `circuitBreakerResetTimeout` properties.

 For example to trip after 200 failures and try to reset after 30 seconds: